Homework Help for Students with ADHD: Focus Strategies

 Designing Your Study Environment for ADHD Focus

 For students with ADHD, the study environment is not cosmetic — it is a critical component of homework performance.
 Environmental stimuli compete directly with task-relevant information for the attention of an ADHD brain that is under-filtering external input.
 The right environment significantly reduces the cognitive cost of maintaining focus; the wrong environment can make sustained attention nearly impossible regardless of how much effort the student exerts.
-This is why the same ADHD student might accomplish 2 hours of quality work in a library but almost nothing in a dorm room with a phone, social media, and TV within reach.

 Physical Study Space Optimization